Biomedical engineering: Regulatory issues

-In the European context, safety effectiveness and quality is ensured through the "Conformity Assessment" which is defined as "the method by which a manufacturer demonstrates that its device complies with the requirements of the European Medical Device Directive".
-The directive specifies different procedures according to the class of the device ranging from the simple Declaration of Conformity (Annex VII) for Class I devices to EC verification (Annex IV), Production quality assurance (Annex V), Product quality assurance (Annex VI) and Full quality assurance (Annex II).
+In the European context, safety effectiveness and quality is ensured through the "Conformity Assessment" which is defined as "the method by which a manufacturer demonstrates that its device complies with the requirements of the European Medical Device Regulation".
 The Medical Device Directive specifies detailed procedures for Certification.
-In general terms, these procedures include tests and verifications that are to be contained in specific deliveries such as the risk management file, the technical file, and the quality system deliveries.
+In general terms, these procedures include tests and verifications that are to be contained in specific deliveries such as the risk management file, the technical file, and the quality management system deliveries.
 The risk management file is the first deliverable that conditions the following design and manufacturing steps.
 The risk management stage shall drive the product so that product risks are reduced at an acceptable level with respect to the benefits expected for the patients for the use of the device.
 The technical file contains all the documentation data and records supporting medical device certification.
-FDA technical file has similar content although organized in a different structure.
+THe FDA technical file has similar content although it is organized in a different structure.
 The Quality System deliverables usually include procedures that ensure quality throughout all product life cycles.
-The same standard (ISO EN 13485) is usually applied for quality management systems in the US and worldwide.
+The same standard (ISO 13485) is usually applied for quality management systems in the US and worldwide.

 Implants, such as artificial hip joints, are generally extensively regulated due to the invasive nature of such devices.

 In the European Union, there are certifying entities named "Notified Bodies", accredited by the European Member States.
 The Notified Bodies must ensure the effectiveness of the certification process for all medical devices apart from the class I devices where a declaration of conformity produced by the manufacturer is sufficient for marketing.
-Once a product has passed all the steps required by the Medical Device Directive, the device is entitled to bear a CE marking, indicating that the device is believed to be safe and effective when used as intended, and, therefore, it can be marketed within the European Union area.
+Once a product has passed all the steps required by the Medical Device Regulation (EU) 2017/745, the device is entitled to bear a CE marking, indicating that the device is believed to be safe and effective when used as intended, and, therefore, it can be marketed within the European Union area.